jethroo/WADL-first-REST-Webservice-CXF-Example/README.md

 ## JAX-RS Server

-In the [bean.xml](/src/main/webapp/WEB-INF/bean.xml) the service endpoint is configures along with other services and beans needed for the expample (e.g. a in memory HSQLDB or a Data Access Object for Thingy).
+In the [bean.xml](/src/main/webapp/WEB-INF/bean.xml) the service endpoint is configured along with other services and beans needed for the expample (e.g. a in memory HSQLDB or a Data Access Object for Thingy).

 ```xml